-[Data Security] Allocation of physical and virtual resources such that multiple tenants and their computations and data are isolated from and inaccessible to one another.
-[ISO/IEC 17788]
+[Data Security] Allocation of physical and virtual resources such that multiple instances of software and their computations and data are isolated from and inaccessible to one another.

 multi-threaded

 [Computer System] Having multiple concurrent or pseudo-concurrent execution sequences.

 Multi-threaded processes are one means by which I/O request-intensive applications can make maximum use of disk arrays to increase I/O performance.